jinvader3/screeps/README.md

 #### Room Planner

 The room is an independent highest level planner.
 There might be one more level above the room added at a later time.
 If it is then it will control colonizing new rooms and maybe even expeditions to grab resources out on the highways.
 Until then, the room controls all functions and the the creeps tick/execute to carry out the orders.
 The interface between the room and most of the creeps is a decision tree.
 Other creeps may use a single order simplier form such as : miners.

+#### AutoBuild

+There are two versions of the component known as auto-build.
+The version one, obsolete, `autobuild.js` and the version two `autobuild2.js`.
+Both, automatically create the construction sites to facilitate base building.
+The difference is that version two has more reliable and better labratory building support.
+Version one tries to build labs in groups of three but there are cases where it can get stuck and can't build a group of three when it should have.
+Version two attempts to improve on version one by building all ten labs in a chain so that they can be linked together in an assembly line fashion if desired.
+Also, version two preplans the entire room so its simple to check and see exactly where things will be built.

+Both auto-builds use a honeycomb pattern.
+This pattern seems to have a good balance between being easy to code and flexible enough for most any room.
+I hope later on to be able to support some of the other patterns that I see other players using.

 #### Decision Tree